meilisearch/specifications/text/0059-geo-search.md

 - Not required

 Following the [`sort` specification feature](https://github.com/meilisearch/specifications/pull/55):
-> The `_geo` field has to be set in `sortableAttributes` setting by the developer to activate geo fsorting capabilities at search.
+> The `_geo` field has to be set in `sortableAttributes` setting by the developer to activate geo sorting capabilities at search.
 >
 >There is no `geo` ranking rule as such.
 It is in fact within the `sort` ranking rule in an obfuscated way.
 >